michaeluno/admin-page-framework/readme.txt

 - **Taxonomy Fields** - the framework provides methods to add fields in the taxonomy definition page.
 - **Contextual Help Pane** - help contents can be added to the contextual help pane that appears at the top right of each screen.
 - **Custom Field Types** - your own field type can be registered.
+- **Network Admin Pages** - network admin pages for WordPress multi-sites can be created.

 = Built-in Field Types =
 - `text` - a normal field to enter text input.